Jerry2023/rollup-plugin-bundle-analyzer/README.md

 <h2 align="center">Selecting Which Chunks to Display</h2>

-When opened, the report displays all of the Webpack chunks for your project.
+When opened, the report displays all of the chunks for your project.
 It's possible to filter to a more specific list of chunks by using the sidebar or the chunk context menu.

 ### Sidebar